DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 ### task 1:

-In task 1, you can use EI (Expected Improvement) method based on GP (Gaussian Process) Model,
+In task 1, you can use EI method by following below steps,

 * step 1: add initial experiment points